 Image Source: Marrickville Library Services

-A large area of land facing Agar Street to Newington Road was worked as a market garden by Chinese, and another area from the railway bridge in Livingston Road to Warren Road, was also a market garden owned and worked by a Mr. Moncur, after whom Moncur Street was named.
+A large area of land facing Agar Street to Newington Road was worked as a market garden by Chinese, and another area from the railway bridge in Livingstone Road to Warren Road, was also a market garden owned and worked by a Mr. Moncur, after whom Moncur Street was named.
 Letters were mostly delivered on horseback, but Charlie Davison, Jim Gleeson, George Russell, Bill Stuanton and Len Attwell did the local shops on foot.
 Mr. R. G. Brereton, who built two shops in Marrickville in 1885 and opened a chemist shop, was known throughout the whole district for his advice and care of the poor and sick.
 He had a bigger practice than any medical man of that day.

 I remember well the turning of the first sod of the railway line from Sydenham to Belmore.
 On that occasion they roasted a whole bullock, and had a greasy pig chase and a greasy pole at the top of which was a rooster in a bag as a prize.